adithyashenoy769/adithyashenoy769/README.md

 # 👋 Hello, I'm Adithya!

 Welcome to my GitHub profile!
-I'm a software developer with a passion for creating elegant solutions to complex problems.
+I'm an engineering student with a passion for creating elegant solutions to complex problems.
-Whether it's coding, designing user interfaces, or diving into machine learning algorithms, I'm always excited to tackle new challenges.
+Whether it's coding or designing interactive user interfaces, I'm always excited to tackle new challenges.

 ## 💼 What I Do

-- 🔭 Currently working on a React project to streamline data visualization
-- 🌱 Learning about neural networks and natural language processing
-- 💬 Ask me about JavaScript frameworks, UI/UX design, or Python development
+- 🌱 Currently learning about Java Spring framework specializing in Springboot
 - 📫 How to reach me: nnm22cs010@nmamit.in

 ## 🚀 My Skills

-- JavaScript (React, Node.js)
+- Java(SpringBoot)
-- Python (Django, Flask)
+- SQL
-- HTML5, CSS3, SASS
+- HTML5, CSS3
-- UI/UX Design (Figma, Sketch)
+- UI/UX Design (FlutterFlow)
-- Machine Learning (TensorFlow, PyTorch)

 ## 🌟 Let's Connect